On the geometry of period doubling invariant sets for area-preserving maps: Expansion and contraction in the pieces

-In this subsection we will obtain bounds on expansion and contraction in pieces of a fixed level, Lemmas \ref{diff_lemma}, \ref{cor:bounded_growth} and \ref{cor:bounded_distortion}.
-These bounds will be used to prove postive measure of both bounded and unbounded geometry.
+In this subsection we will obtain some initial bounds on expansion and contraction in pieces of a fixed level.
+These bounds will be used to prove positive measure of {bounded and} unbounded geometry.